Jordyquench/Three-ideas/README.md

 **Overview**

-My children have always wanted a dog – I don’t – but, as the old saying goes: “Touched with contempt” ~ Working title
+“Touched with contempt” ~ Working title

 I have recently been getting into motion design and this idea came to me when I seen some opening credits on a game I was playing.